-What You Can Do.
+What You Can Do?

-To protect you from potential misuse of your information, we are offering a complimentary one-year membership of Experian IdentityWorksSM Credit 3B This product helps detect possible misuse of your personal information and provides you with identity protection services focused on immediate identification and resolution of identity theft.
-IdentityWorks Credit 3B is completely free to you and enrolling in this program will not hurt your credit score.
-For more information on identity theft prevention and IdentityWorks Credit 3B, including instructions on how to activate your complimentary one-year, please see the additional information provided in this letter.
+Out of an abundance of caution, and to protect you from potential misuse of your information, we are offering a complimentary membership of identity-theft protection services through Experiar IdentityWorks SM .
+This product helps detect possible misuse of your personal information and provides you with identity protection services focused on immediate identification and resolution of identity theft.
+For more information on identitytheft prevention and IdentityWorks SM , including instructions on how to activate your complimentary membership, please see the additional information provided in this letter.